How To Recognize Unhealthy Coping Mechanisms In Teens

 Self-harm

 Self-harm is an increasingly common problem among adolescents that involves intentionally physically hurting one’s body to relieve emotional pain or distress.
-Again, it may be a teen’s response to a feeling of not being in control of their own lives or a sense of low self esteem.
+Again, it may be a teen’s response to a feeling of not being in control of their own lives or a sense of low self-esteem.
 Acts of self-harm can also release a short burst of endorphins, which can result in a temporary numbing sensation.
 While you can sometimes recognize self-harm injuries on a teen’s arms or legs, teenagers will often take care to hide such signs from view.
 In this case, you may only become aware of self-harming behaviors if you find the tools they’re using, or you notice that they lock themselves in their room for extended periods, especially after a tough day or upsetting news.
 Teenagers who are self-harming may benefit from professional help, including group or individual therapy.

-Examples of healthy coping mechanisms for teenagers
+Healthy coping strategies for teenagers

 Helping teenagers learn healthy coping mechanisms can provide benefits for the rest of their lives.
 Recognizing and shifting unhealthy behaviors is usually an important part of this, but so is making them aware of other options.

-• Cultivating healthy habits like eating well, sleeping enough, and exercising regularly, as a variety of studies have found that physical and mental health are intertwined
+Try to cultivate healthy habits like eating well, sleeping enough, and exercising regularly, as a variety of studies have found that physical and mental health are intertwined

-• Practicing positive self-talk.
 Many teens are prone to negative self-talk, which often takes the form of being too hard on themselves as part of their internal dialogue.
 Since studies indicate that positive thinking can have a range of benefits for physical and mental health, building this ability at a young age can have life-long benefits.

 (Mental health research is constantly evolving, so older sources may contain information or theories that have been reevaluated since their original publication date.)